Patrik2203/Retail-Billing-Software/README.md

 # Retail Billing Software

 Retail Billing Software is a full-stack application designed for retail store owners to efficiently manage orders, inventory, users, and payments.
 It offers a seamless interface for placing orders, viewing dashboards, managing items, and more.
+Live Link -> [https://billing-software-1-0qxs.onrender.com] May take some time to load as i am on free tier

 ---